its-ericjones/jeopardy-web-app/README.md

 ## Getting Started

-1. **Open the game**: Download the ZIP folder containing all files, and open `jeopardy.html` in a web browser
+1. **Open the game**: Download the ZIP file from the green dropdown button at the top of the page, then open `jeopardy.html` in a web browser

     ![Upload Screen](screenshots/upload-screen.png)
 2. **Upload content**: Click "Browse..." and select the `.txt` file (see below for how to customize)